canjs/canjs/docs/can-guides/introduction/technical.md

 Going forward in CanJS 3.0, packages are released independently of each other.
-You can upgrade to bug fixes and new features immediately and delay breaking changes (exampe: `can-route@4.0.0`) until later.
+You can upgrade to bug fixes and new features immediately and delay breaking changes (example: `can-route 4.0.0`) until later.
 You can upgrade breaking changes in steps too.
-For example, you might upgrade to `can-route@4.0.0` one month and `can-component@4.0.0` the following month.
+For example, you might upgrade to `can-route 4.0.0` one month and `can-component 4.0.0` the following month.
 CanJS 3.0's upgrade path might look like:

 <img src="../../docs/can-guides/images/introduction/mission-stability-upgrade-new.png" style="width:100%;max-width:450px"/>